 ANATOMIX is a beamline for X-ray tomography on the micro- and nanoscale, in absorption and phase contrast.
 It operates in the energy range from 5 keV upward and allows its users to obtain two- and three-dimensional radiographic images of bulk volume samples of macroscopic size (up to several cm thickness).
 For smaller samples, a spatial resolution down to 50 nm (20 nm pixel size) can be achieved.
 Real-time studies are possible at speeds of currently up to one microtomography scan per second; higher speeds up to 20 volume scans per second (50 ms per scan) have been demonstrated.

-The sample interface has been designed to be as flexible as possible, to enable in situ and/or operando studies under conditions similar to the natural or working environment of the samples (temperature, humidity, mechanical load, transport processes).
+A flexible sample interface enables in situ and/or operando studies under conditions similar to the natural or working environment of the samples (temperature, humidity, mechanical load, transport processes).
 Biological samples can be measured without dehydration and, in many cases, without chemical fixation.
 With suitable sample preparation, cellular imaging without cryogenic environment is possible.

 Experimental techniques on ANATOMIX